 Trombonist William Carn has emerged as one of Canada’s leading contemporary jazz trombonists and composers.
 He has performed and taught internationally as well as throughout Canada.

 As a bandleader, William currently leads several groups; the William Carn Quintet, his quartet Run Stop Run and his co-lead chamber nonet, the Carn Davidson NINE.
-All bands feature some of Canada’s finest musicians.

 William is proud to be a Rath Trombone Artist.
-He is a faculty member at the University of Toronto Jazz Studies program, Humber College Music program, the National Music Camp and the Ottawa JazzWorks Jazz Camp.
+He is a faculty member at the University of Toronto Jazz Studies program.